Call Brad Wolfe Law, L.L.C. Today:

 Commercial sale of cannabis has also been voted to be permitted, subject to a regulatory framework that oversees cultivators, processors, and dispensaries.
 Importantly, local jurisdictions retain the power to limit or prohibit the operation of cannabis establishments within their boundaries.
 Tax revenue generated from sales will fund administration costs, substance abuse programs, and other community projects.

-Immediate Legal Implications
+Immediate Legal Implications of Issue 2 in Ohio

 Once the law goes into effect, adults aged 21 and over in Ohio are no longer subject to criminal penalties for minor possession and use of marijuana.
 However, it’s crucial to underscore that this change does not apply retroactively to relevant convictions.
 Individuals who were previously convicted for activities that are now legal under Issue 2 will not automatically have their records expunged.